KamilPartyka/CustomSelect/README.md

 # CustomSelect
 A custom select dropdown.
+also works with keyboard control: <br/>
+spacebar to open/close <br/>
+enter to select and close <br/>
+escape to close <br/>
-also works with keyboard control: spacebar to open/close enter to select and close escape close possibility to search by typed phrase
+and possibility to search by typed phrase <br/>